Australian Order of Battle for Vietnam 1962-1972

 RAAF transport flight, arrived in Aug 64 with six Caribou

 aircraft.
-The unit was redesignated as No. 35 Squadron on 1
+The unit was redesignated as No. 35 Squadron on

-Jun 66.
+1 Jun 66.
 The Squadron left Vietnam in Feb 72.
-No.9 Squadron Apr 66
+No.9 Squadron Apr

-Butterworth, Malaysia.
-RAAF Members also served with
+route to Butterworth, Malaysia.
+RAAF Members also

 RAAF Nursing Service MEDEVAC Flight)